goto-opensource/secure-frame-rs/README.md

 ![maintenance](https://img.shields.io/maintenance/yes/2023)

+**This library is now continued and maintainend under https://github.com/TobTheRock/sframe-rs**

 This library is an implementation of [draft-ietf-sframe-enc-03](https://datatracker.ietf.org/doc/html/draft-ietf-sframe-enc-03) and provides and end-to-end encryption mechanism for media frames that is suited for WebRTC conferences.
 It is in it's current form a subset of the specification.
 There is an alternative implementation under [goto-opensource/secure-frame-ts](https://github.com/goto-opensource/secure-frame-ts)

 ## Differences from the sframe draft
 * ratcheting is not implemented